lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   * which SCHC F/R mode is used

-  * and for this mode

-     * if windows are used and what the value of WINDOW_SIZE is,
+  * in case this mode uses windows, what the value of WINDOW_SIZE is,

   * what other optional fields are present and what the field sizes are.

   The Rule ID tells apart a non-fragmented SCHC Packet from SCHC Fragments.
   It will also tell part SCHC Fragments of fragmented SCHC Packets that use different SCHC F/R modes or different parameters.